grailbio/rules_r/README.md

 To depend on external packages from CRAN and other remote repos, you can define the packages as a CSV with three columns -- Package, Version, and sha256.
-Then use `repository_list` rule to define R repositories for each package.
-For packages not in a CRAN like repo (e.g. github), you can use `r_repository` rule directly.
+Then use [r_repository_list](#r_repository_list) rule to define R repositories for each package.
+For packages not in a CRAN like repo (e.g. github), you can use [r_repository](#r_repository) rule directly.
 For packages on your local system but outside your main repository, you will have to use `local_repository` with a saved BUILD file.
 Same for VCS repositories.

 ```
 load("@com_grail_rules_r//R:repositories.bzl", "r_repository", "r_repository_list")